UIUC-iSchool-DataViz/is445_spring2022/week09/lecture08.md

 ## Engines

-Thus far we have used `bqplot` as our primary imperative method, but we'll start looking at `vega-lite` this week
+Thus far we have used `bqplot` as our primary declaritive method, but we'll start looking at `vega-lite` this week

  * `bqplot` - both imperative & declaritive methods
  * `vega-lite` - declaritive